megasilk53/som-external/docs/ig60ll/README.md

   1. `$ cat ~/.ssh/id_rsa.pub`

 ### git
-Laird delivers the Laird Linux board support package using git repositories.
+Ezurio delivers the Summit Linux board support package using git repositories.
 If you haven't set up git, you can use the instructions below to enable git for use with GitHub.
 * Install and configure the "git" package
   1. `$ sudo apt install git`
   2. `$ git config --global user.name "John Doe"`